dblancha22/minesweeper-project/readme.md

 ## Playing
 * Use `wasd` to rotate the cube
 * Click on a tile to remove it from the scene
+* Right click on a tile to flag it